-As 45% stake owners in the club, Labatt Brewing Company took the lead role in marketing the ball club, and that began with the most prominent building block: a team name and a logo.
+As 45 percent stake owners in the club, Labatt Brewing Company took the lead role in marketing the ball club, and that began with the most prominent building block: a team name and a logo.

 The person who oversaw this task?
 Richard Walker.

 About four years ago, I met Richard by happenstance at a party.
-We chatted about baseball, and as he noticed my retro white panel Blue Jays cap, Richard mentioned he was involved in the creation of the original Blue Jays logo as the former Director of Creative Services for Labatt.
+We chatted about baseball, and as he noticed my retro white panel Blue Jays cap, Richard spoke about his involvement creating the original Blue Jays logo as the former Director of Creative Services for Labatt.

 I decided Savage Sloan would be a good firm to do the design.
 I set up the parameters of what I wanted from my knowledge of sports logos and colours.
 I insisted the logo had to be in a circle, because a baseball is a circle.

-The inclusion of a red maple leaf in the logo was a critical focal point of the design to ensure the Blue Jays were “Canada’s team”.
-The Expos had once considered the maple leaf as a design element for their logo but it was ultimately rejected.
+Including a red maple leaf in the logo was a critical focal point of the design to ensure the Blue Jays portrayed firm roots in Canada.
+The Expos had once considered the maple leaf as a design element for their logo, but the concept was rejected.

-Even now, Savage Sloan is credited with creating the original Toronto Blue Jays logo, but there were many instrumental figures in the process; the aforementioned Richard Walker, Paco Beluse, as well as Dave Savage of Savage Sloan Ltd. and Don McDougall: the president of Labatt Brewing Company.
+Even now, Savage Sloan is credited with creating the original Toronto Blue Jays logo, but there were many instrumental figures; the aforementioned Walker, Belsue, Dave Savage of Savage Sloan Ltd. and Don McDougall, the president of Labatt Brewing Company.

-Walker collaborated with the design team at Savage Sloan and they focused on refining and finessing all the design details.
-Before the blue bird was signed off, Richard and his team prepared multiple design options for consideration by the Toronto Blue Jays Board of Directors.
+Walker collaborated with the design team at Savage Sloan as they refined and finessed the design details.
+Before the blue bird logo was signed off on, Walker and his team prepared multiple design options for consideration by the Toronto Blue Jays Board of Directors.

-In his heart, Walker knew the design with the blue jay and the maple leaf was clearly superior and the right choice.
-That option was met with some resistance from Peter Bavasi: the first General Manager of the Toronto Blue Jays.
+In his heart, Walker knew the design with the blue jay and the maple leaf was the superior design and the right choice for the team.
+That option was met with some resistance from Peter Bavasi, the first General Manager of the Toronto Blue Jays.

-For a number of reasons, (Bavasi) just didn’t think we should have a maple leaf on the logo and had asked that I generate a variation without the maple leaf.
+For several reasons, [Bavasi] just didn’t think we should have a maple leaf on the logo and had asked that I generate a variation without the maple leaf.
 He also requested a version in two colours, and one in one colour — because it would be a lot less expensive for production.

-To his surprise, the design which was ultimately approved was the Blue Jay with a maple leaf prominently in the logo.
-Although the logo may appear to look very basic, Richard stresses a lot of work went into the design from behind the scenes.
+To his surprise, the design which received approval was the Blue Jay with a maple leaf prominently in the logo.
+Although the logo appears basic on the surface, Walker stresses a lot of work went into the design from behind the scenes.

 In 2008, Paul Beeston re-emerged into a prominent role with the Blue Jays as President and CEO of the team, and in 2012, the club rolled out an homage to the original “glory days” Blue Jays logo and uniforms.
-2016 marked the fifth anniversary of the latest version of the Blue Jays logo which still retains the core elements from the past.
+2016 marked the fifth anniversary of the latest version of the Blue Jays logo, which preserves the core elements from the past.

 In speaking with Richard, the conversation naturally shifted to the different iterations of the Toronto Blue Jays logo over the years.
 The initial Blue Jay logo and typeface was used continuously from 1977 to 1996, and many rebrands followed from 1997 to 2010.